Checkout

 Suggested donation amounts

-Like many online giving solutions, Checkout displays an array of suggested donation amounts.
+Like many online giving solutions, the Checkout modal displays an array of suggested donation amounts.
 However, a key differentiator for Checkout is the use of AI to personalize each suggested amount for individual website visitors.
 This personalization has a positive effect on conversion.

 Some of the attributes utilized by Fundraise Up AI include user location, browser version, device type, date, and time.